Karnali River Rafting

 Oct-Nov or end of March - June

-After a long 18 hour drive (or a quicker half hour flight depending on your budget) we wil finally arrive in Kathmandu, ready for a good shower and a nap!
+After a long 18 hour drive (or a quicker half hour flight depending on your budget) we will finally arrive in Kathmandu, ready for the first hot shower in over a week.